Major update (18/06/2019): added the new SMD version of OpenEMG.

 As an alternative, the through-hole (THT) version is designed to be very easy to make with DIY tools: it is a single layer board with large clearances and wide tracks.

-It is 47mm×35mm.
+It is 47 mm×35 mm.
 See my article on homemade PCB manufacturing.

 Safety warning: It is recommanded that the power supply of the Arduino is not connected to the wall outlet.
-Although it is extremely unlikely, a faulty power adapter could technically have its output connected to the live wire!
+Although it is very unlikely, a faulty power adapter could technically have its output connected to the live wire!

 Bonus - ECG with OpenEMG